uclaacm/studio-creative-tutorials/Audio & Sound Design/README.md

 ## Final Task
 Now that you know how to dynamically change the audio of the scene, change the audio sources and audio clips of the scene in such a way that you can play a musical number depending on where you move to.
 You can create harmonies with global sounds, make certain areas or objects associated with certain music notes or jingles-- the world is your oyster!

+Royalty free sound effects can be found anywhere-- we took some of ours from Zapsplat.com.

 If you're more technically minded and want to learn more about the technical capabilities of sound in games/the audio engineering side of things, try to understand the logic below, and the scripts associated with said objects.

 ## Extra Functionality - Variant Bird Sounds